ltgcgo/docs/src/octavia/components/midi-db.md

 - The drum kits in `OctaviaAlternative.ins` default to SC-88 Pro instead of SC-88 with unset MSB.

 ### MusE Instrument Definition File
+These files are intended to be used with [MusE](https://muse-sequencer.github.io/).

+TBD

 ## Bank allocation plane
 ### Allocation table
 The table below shows how Octavia maps voices internally from raw bank values.
 It may reflect how the real hardware allocates the bank planes, however it does *not* reflect the actual raw bank values.

+Columns indicate bank LSB, rows indicate bank MSB.

 <div class="table-wrapper">
 <style>table td {